uuboyscy/tool-installation/docker-tutorial/README.md

 ## **What is a Dockerfile?**

+- Just like a recipe.
+Docker follows it to create an environment where your application can run.
-- A Dockerfile is a text file that contains a series of instructions and commands used by Docker to automatically build a new image.
-Think of it as a recipe that Docker follows to create an environment where your application can run.
+- Dockerfile is a text file that contains a series of instructions and commands used by Docker to automatically build a new image.

 ## **Why Use a Dockerfile?**